serge-poliakoff/Paypal-Integration-Demo/README.md

   -paypal api
 Of course a bit of frontend on classical js with fetch api, and thats pretty all.
-(Grabbing clientId and secret from appsettings won't give you anything, 'cause thats a sandbox account) Have a nice day
+(Grabbing clientId and secret from appsettings won't give you anything, 'cause thats a sandbox account) If you want an acoount to teest this, here you are: sb-mjttn37202268@personal.example.com | L!=c1vqw Have a nice day